 Craterellus Cornucopioides: black trumpets or the horn of plenty

-This Autumn i found my first and probably only patch of Black trumpets, Craterellus Cornucopioides.
+This Autumn I found my first and probably only patch of Black trumpets, Craterellus Cornucopioides or Craterellus australis.
 They were fruiting on a river bank in sand and gravel under water gums, Tristaniopsis sp.
 (I think).
 They had popped up after a wet period and a small flood had submerged the area.
 They fruited well for about a month.
 Black trumpets are right up there with morels and chanterelles as one of the worlds best gourmet mushrooms. freshly picked they smell amazing, fried in butter they taste even better.
 They can also be found growing with Antarctic beech or under Casuarina sp. and are usually associated with moss.

 The problem with these guys is that they are almost impossible to see, they blend in with their surroundings and are easy to walk past.
 As someone who knows this I walk slowly scanning the ground in front of me for any signs of fungi stopping to look closer at any prime habitat.
 To most people this seems crazy.
 Having a camera and taking shots of my finds means that I can keep a record for future reference and i don’t need to take the fungi away from their home.
 It also gives purpose to the slow wanderings thru the bush!
 I say all this because anyone who is serious about finding this fungi will need luck, time and commitment on their side!
 Bonne Chance!